The Family of Abraham & Fanni (née Fuchs) SCHLESINGER

 Gustav Schlesinger 1915

-Both Karl Grünbaum and Gustav Schlesinger, Hulda’s younger brother, were members of the German armed forces during WWI although in what capacity is unknown.
+Both Karl Grünbaum and Gustav Schlesinger joined the German armed forces during WWI although in what capacity is unknown.
+(It is not known if Julius Schlesinger fought in the war.)

 After the war, Karl owned and operated a painting supplies business in Erfurt.
 A Julius Schlesinger worked for some time with Karl as the name appears in the 1920 Erfurt Address Book.
-Whether or not this was a brother of Hulda’s, or possibly a cousin, remains to be clarified.
-(See note below.)
+This may well have been Hulda’s young cousin, 22-year-old Julius Schlesinger, the son of Ferdinand and Lina (née Haas) born of Meiningen.

 In 1920 Gustav and Frieda had a daughter, Anni, and in 1921, Karl Schlesinger was born in Erfurt.
 The postcards addressed to Ilse Grünbaum, which she took with her when she left Germany in 1939 for England and then on to Australia, indicate the close connection between the Grünbaum family in Erfurt and the Schlesinger families in Schmalkalden.
 One postcard is addressed to Ilse during the summer holidays which she was spending at the home of her aunt and uncle Frieda & Gustav and their two children, Karl and Anni, and she also saw her grandfather, Abraham, who lived in Schmalkalden after Fanni’s death until his death in 1932 when he was buried with his wife in the Schmalkalden Jewish Cemetery.
 The second card was sent to her by her aunt Frieda and two cousins to her in Erfurt.
 [For more of Ilse Grünbaum’s postcard collection, please see here.]